Stock market today: Wall Street drifts toward the edge of its all-time high set 2 years ago

 A separate report said sales of previously occupied homes weakened in December, when economists were expecting improvement.
 The hope is that marks a bottom for the figure.
 If interest rates come down, so too could mortgage rates, which would help invigorate the industry.

 On Wall Street, Spirit Airlines recovered some of its steep losses from earlier in the week.
-It rose nearly 25% after it said bookings for the peak holiday travel period were strong, and it expects to report fourth-quarter revenue at the high end of its earlier forecast.
+It rose 20.3% after it said bookings for the peak holiday travel period were strong, and it expects to report fourth-quarter revenue at the high end of its earlier forecast.

 On the losing end was PPG, even though the supplier of paints, coatings and other materials reported stronger profit for the end of 2023 than analysts expected.
 It fell 1.9% after it also gave profit forecasts for the first three months of 2024 and for the full year that fell short of analysts’ expectations.